kalyan277/Seo-blog/README.md

 Used The Redux Hook In Most Efficient Manner.

+formidable package is used for Capturing the form data (Backend).

+axios package is used for Network Call (Client Side).

+googleapis package is used for Generating the token for outh validation.

+jsonwebtoken package page is used for Generating validation token from server side so that it could be used in client side for user authentication.

+moment package is used for changing the time format.

+nprogress package is used for show a loding effect from one page to another.

+react-quill package is used for creating blog in client side.It Is Very Efficient.

 Gave Stress In Code Reusability and redability.

 Tried To Keep The UI As Simple As Possible.